Skip to content

 For most programs it is necessary to write subpackages.
 It is important for a streamlined and maintainable development experience.
 You also need to use a module to access sub-packages.

 Modules can access sub-packages from the main package through their own package import behavior.
 This applies to all modules.
+In a use declaration, to import any subpackage, the name of the current module in that scope must be used first.
+Import paths that do not start with the module name are considered invalid.

 For example: